Home > Business > Commercial > Sales manager: how do you lead a team?

 4. Individualise your management

-All individuals do not function in the same way and the levers of motivation are specific.
+Not all individuals function in the same way, and the levers of motivation are specific.
 Managing them as you would like to be managed will lead to frustration and generate inappropriate behaviour.

 Spend time with your staff, individually and in groups, to discover these levers and use them to motivating the team.
 Get to know them both professionally and personally.